-1. Purpose 3
+1. Purpose .
+3

-2. Scope 3
+2. Scope .
+3

-3. Legislative Requirements 4
+3. Legislative Requirements .
+4

-4. Role and Responsibilities 4
+4. Role and Responsibilities .
+4

-5. Training 9
+5. Training .
+9

 6. Safe Recruitment and Selection 10

 7. Online Safety 11

 8. Dealing with a Disclosure of Abuse and Procedure for Reporting Concerns 11

 9. Prevent Protocol 15

 10. Modern Slavery Statement 15

-11. Peer on Peer Abuse 15
+11. Child on child Abuse 15

-12. Child Criminal Exploitation (CCE) 15
+12. Child Criminal Exploitation (CCE) 17

-13. Serious Violence 16
+13. Serious Violence 17

-14. Further Information 16
+14. Further Information 17

-15. Procedures for Dealing with a Disclosure of Abuse 16
+15. Procedures for Dealing with a Disclosure of Abuse 17

-16. Out of Hours Procedures 17
+16. Out of Hours Procedures 18

-17. Retention of Records - Relating to Allegations of Abuse 17
+17. Retention of Records - Relating to Allegations of Abuse 19

-18. Reporting and Dealing with Allegations of Abuse Against TCG Employees 17
+18. workers, v Reporting and Dealing with Allegations of Abuse Against TCG staff, agency volunteers, and contractors 19

-19. Receiving an Allegation Against a TCG Employee 18
+19. Receiving an Allegation Against a TCG staff, agency workers, volunteers, and

+contracto rs 19

-20. Initial Assessment by the Principal (or Designated Person) 18
+20. Initial Assessment by the Principal (or Designated Person) 19

-21. Use of Subcontractors 19
+21. Use of Subcontractors 20

-22. Informing the Disclosure and Barring Service 19
+22. Informing the Disclosure and Barring Service 20

-23. GDPR/ Data Protection 19
+23. GDPR/ Data Protection 20

-Appendix A: Dealing with a Disclosure of Abuse in Respect of a Child or Vulnerable Adult 2
+• • A: Dealing with a Disclosure of Abuse in Respect of a Child or Vulnerable Adult 22

-endix B:Guidelines for Reporting and Dealing with Allegations of Abuse against
+B: Guidelines for Reporting and Dealing with Allegations of Abuse Against of Staff 23

-mbers of Staff

-Ann endix C: Definition of a Vulnerable Adult 25
+Appendix C: Definition of a Vulnerable Adult 28

+Annendix D: Child Protection/ Safeguarding Record Card - Confidential 29